Get the ArenaCoach Desktop App

 Matchups

-Matchups are ranked by win rate at 1,800+ rating.
-Sample size matters; matchups with more games are more reliable.
+Matchups are ranked by win rate.
+Sample size matters; matchups with more games are more reliable, and the small ones get filtered out.

 How much damage does Arcane Mage do?
-It depends on the matchup: 22,506 against melee and 19,562 against ranged.
-A 15% DPS difference between melee and ranged opponents.
+It depends on the matchup: 21,475 against melee and 19,738 against ranged.
+The DPS difference across roles is small at 9%.

 Best Matchups